Kate-alt-69/SM1/README.md

 You can Call me K8

 ## About.
-This is Server Manager.
-My little code project i have been working on for a bit you can say at the time im trying to make a CLI (command line interface) like Application using Python-<br>
+this is Server Manager.
+My little code project i have been working on for a bit you can say <br>at the time im trying to make commands i can use to control the application code and make an actual app later on<br>
--and Nodejs as te backend logic including bot code in the folder **Bcode** i have created Many lines my self with a little bit use of Github Coplit
+and Nodejs as the backend logic including bot code in the folder **Bcode** i have created Many lines my self with a little bit use of Github Coplit, Cause it's much easir to learn from it and while it knowing what my workspace it's vary knowing of the context and tells me what should i do and makes me laern how to and what part of a code does what.

 with some features
 ## Including